AzureAD/microsoft-authentication-library-for-js/lib/msal-react/docs/migration-guide.md

 });
 ```

-The payloads may differ between `msal` v1 and `msal-browser` v2 so you may need to make some adjustments if your application relies on specific fields or the object shape.
+The payloads may differ between `msal` v1 and `@azure/msal-browser` so you may need to make some adjustments if your application relies on specific fields or the object shape.
 Our typedocs contain the most up to date list of [event types](https://azuread.github.io/microsoft-authentication-library-for-js/ref/enums/_azure_msal_browser.eventtype.html) and [payload types](https://azuread.github.io/microsoft-authentication-library-for-js/ref/modules/_azure_msal_browser.html#eventpayload) and you can find the mapping between the two in the [event doc](https://github.com/AzureAD/microsoft-authentication-library-for-js/blob/dev/lib/msal-browser/docs/events.md).

 ### Additional Resources